Water Utility Programs Transferred to the PUC

 - wastewater utilities

-- anyone interested in the policies, rates and operations of a public or private water utility in Texas
+- utility customers or anyone interested in the policies, rates and operations of a public or private water utility in Texas

 What applications are affected?

 Where do I pay my regulatory assessment fee?